 When rack-zone awareness is used, there is additional and more advanced logic used for determining which nodes get designated as the master or slave, as explained in Rack/zone awareness.

 Note: Enabling replication has implications for the total database size, as explained in Database memory limit.

 Redis on Flash Replication Considerations

-We recommend that you enable the sequential replication feature using rladmin.
+We recommend that you set the sequential replication feature using rladmin.
 This is due to the potential for relatively slow replication times that can occur with Redis on Flash enabled databases.
-In some cases, if sequential replication is not disabled, there is a risk of an Out Of Memory (OOM) situation.
+In some cases, if sequential replication is not set up, there is a risk of an Out Of Memory (OOM) situation.
 While it will not cause data loss on the master shards, the replication to slave shards may not succeed as long as there is high write-rate traffic on the master and multiple replications at the same time.

 The rladmin command below sets the number of master shards eligible to be replicated from the same cluster node, as well as the number of slave shards on the same cluster node that can run the replication process at any given time.

 The recommended sequential replication configuration is two, i.e.:

 $ rladmin tune cluster max_redis_forks 1 max_slave_full_syncs 1